janusdn/perf/cmd/benchstat/README.md

 statistics for all the files, showing one column of statistics for each file, with no column for percent change or statistical significance.

-The -html option causes benchstat to print the results as an HTML table.
+The -output option causes benchstat to print the results as an either text, HTML, or json table.

+The -raw option causes benchstat to print results as unscaled values.

 ## Example